shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 If you want to use your own fonts instead of Google's, you can use `@font-face` for this purpose.
 Copy your `ttf`, `woff`, `svg` or `eot` files somewhere in the `static` directory and link them appropriately.

-To resort to the more classical fonts like "Helvetica", "Arial", etc., simply update `html` and `body` selectors passing the `font-family` name.
+To use the more classical fonts like "Helvetica", "Arial", etc., simply update `html` and `body` selectors passing the `font-family` name.